 To level the floor, we instead cut small strips of ¼” insulation and put them into the floor grooves to keep the laminate flooring from buckling and warping when standing on it.

-After the insulation was secured down with tape to prevent it from moving around, we used this underlayment noise barrier to provide additional insulation and noise reduction.
+After the insulation was secured down with tape to prevent it from moving around, we used a foam underlayment noise barrier to provide additional insulation and noise reduction.

-We went with a laminate wood flooring that had a natural wood look and only put it in the areas that would be seen, otherwise we would have needed another box of flooring that would have mostly gone to waste.
+We went with laminate wood flooring that had a natural wood look and only put it in the areas that would be seen, otherwise, we would have needed another box of flooring that would have mostly gone to waste.